 - Clan Vilda: One of the small clans on the island of Oki, the Vilda took it upon themselves long ago to protect Kentoku's endangered flora and fauna.
 The Vilda care little about the politics of the Empire so long as their arrangement with Sado stands: in exchange for supplying and caring for the Imperial Gardens' rarer specimens, Clan Vilda is given any foods or materials they cannot obtain on their own.
 The Vilda count among their number prodigious Willhammers who use their talents to communicate through images and emotions with animals.
 Many Vilda Willhammers form relationships with companion birds; they enter the minds of these birds and see through the animals' eyes, using this ability to scout surrounding areas for possible dangers.
 It is widely believed that that the Vilda practice strict breeding policies; individuals from the Vilda clan are amongst the most beautiful in the Empire, to the anger of many envious Fursics.
 The current Vilda Toroshu wants to make the clan wholly self-sufficient, should the opportunity arise.
 Clan Vilda's beauty, efforts to preserve nature, and general absence from the sullied world of politics have made them rather admired and appreciated by most other clans.
 Clan Leader

-Rayuke (ray-OO-kay), Umbraline First Son and Imperial Executioner; brother of the Rora
+Rayuke (ray-OO-kay), Umbraline First Son, Imperial Executioner, and brother of Yusanora

 Ayiwah (AY-wah), Commodore of the Rora’s nautical forces